cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

       hook address translation in BPF is only available for v5.8 kernels.
 It is known to currently not work with libceph deployments.
-    * Cilium's BPF kube-proxy acceleration in XDP can only be used in a single device setup as a "one-legged" / hairpin load-balancer scenario.
+    * Cilium's BPF kube-proxy acceleration in XDP can only be used in a single device setup as a "one-legged" / hairpin load balancer scenario.
 In case of a multi-device environment, where auto-detection selects more than a single device to expose NodePort, the option ``global.devices=eth0`` must be specified in helm in order to work, where ``eth0`` is the native XDP supported networking device.